Visit NZ's ONLY Kōtuku, White Heron Nesting Site

 From March until September

-Outside of the White Heron nesting season, we continue to visit and explore the seasonal wonders of the stunning Waitangiroto Nature Reserve.
+Outside of the White Heron nesting season, we continue to visit and explore the seasonal wonders of the beautiful Waitangiroto Nature Reserve.

-Departing from our office in Whataroa, the journey begins with an informative minibus ride through private working farmland and lush wetlands, leading into this tranquil wonderland - where time stands still.
+Departing from our office in Whataroa, the journey begins with an informative minivan ride through private working farmland and lush wetlands, leading into this tranquil Sanctuary.

 Here our exclusive access allows you to relax and experience nature at its best, free from crowds, noise pollution and any interruptions.